 The watering system is probably the most complex and labor intensive part of having rabbits.
 Because our rabbitry is outdoors it is subject to the temperature extremes of our local climate, meaning the water freezes in the winter.
 In the summer we use an automatic watering system where we hang 4-5 gallon buckets at the end of each row of cages and connect it to an “Edstrom” watering system.
 You have to check the nipples at each cage regularly as they may get clogged if you don’t keep the water in your bucket perfectly clean.
 These nipples are easy to clean though, they unscrew and you can flush all the components.
 In the winter we turn off the automatic system and switch to using water bottles that hang on the cages, swapping them out twice a day when they freeze.
 The frozen bottles we leave in a bucket by the fire in our house to thaw out so they can be refilled as needed and redeployed.

 Our rabbits are fed only the highest quality feed available.
-The feed we choose is a premium, certified organic, pellet milled here in Virginia from New Country Organics (formerly Countryside Organics).
-You can learn more about this feed here.
+We use certified Non-GMO feed from Highland Naturals and a premium, certified organic, pellet milled here in Virginia from New Country Organics (formerly Countryside Organics).
 We do have extra bags of feed on hand so you are welcome to stop buy our farm to buy rabbit feed.
 Don’t forget to ask about a discounted bag of feed when you buy rabbits from us!
 We occasionally supplement the rabbits with orchard grass or timothy hay.
 Do not use alfalfa hay for rabbits as it can cause your rabbits to have too much calcium when they are also eating enriched rabbit pellets.Independence Homestead Rabbitry

 You can find us listed on the following pages: